Financial Literacy for K–12: How to Incorporate "Money Talk" into the Classroom

 If you haven’t already, it’s time to embed money talk into your classroom.
 By doing so, you’ll be introducing real-world concepts, boosting their financial confidence, and practicing skills that benefit them now and in the future.

 Note: This article was originally published in March 2022 and has since been optimized to include insights from our partners at Method Learning.
+Learn more about our partnership with Method Learning, including their Methodize platform for ACT/SAT Test Prep and Financial Literacy courses, in this webinar.

 About Method Learning: At Method Learning, we have one goal – to help your students achieve more academically.
 Since our founding nearly 25 years ago, we have worked tirelessly with districts and schools across the country to provide comprehensive test prep solutions, academic achievement curriculum, financial literacy, and college advising services.
 Our state-of-the-art programs are designed to help students reach their potential by creating the foundation for a lifetime of learning.
 Our partnership with Xello dates to 2016 and has allowed us to bring our Financial Literacy course and test prep programs to hundreds of schools and help students prepare for a successful college journey.